Losing Connection with Authentic Expression

 While I briefly enjoyed a visionary creative state when I was 30 years old, the period of my thirties was about working with my shadow self through my expressive art and writing.
 Because I had a glimpse of how I felt on a essence level through my crisis induced “upliftment” experience, my “default” of sadness, guilt, fear and self-doubt felt unbearable.
 I created many journals during that time that were very "black" - visually drawing myself clawing my way up out the dark hole of depression - looking for the light of self-love.

 I have known intense emotional pain, and I have also been blessed with several significant spiritual glimpses that have taught me to trust the process of life.
 Through the process of struggling with my emotional darkness, I gained great strength.
 My strength building journey through art and narrative therapy has been recorded in my e-course 100 Days of Art Journal Therapy.
-My visionary experiences and concurrent struggles with depression also supported me to write Emotional Healing with ACIM.
+My visionary experiences and subsequent struggles with depression also supported me to write Emotional Healing with ACIM.

 Ten years ago, I started to share my creative experiences of emotional healing with others.
 Over the past 10 years, my life was focused upon studying nights and weekends to earn my counselling designation in transpersonal counselling psychology, teaching creative healing practices to others around the world through my online therapy practice, and working full-time in Canada’s largest art studio for older adults with cognitive and physical challenges.